FOREX-Powell's hawkish testimony keeps dollar elevated | Science-Environment

 "While we're quite confident that last year's elevated inflation peak won't be exceeded, the possibility of inflation remaining stickier for longer does suggest that the Fed will have to keep hiking rates for longer than previously thought," said Rick Rieder, BlackRock's chief investment officer of global fixed income.
 Conversely, the Bank of Canada on Wednesday left its key overnight interest rate on hold at 4.50%, becoming the first major central bank to suspend its monetary tightening campaign.

-The Canadian dollar stood at 1.3810 per U.S. dollar on Thursday, after having weakened to a more than four-month low in the previous session following the decision.
-The Australian dollar was likewise kept under pressure for a similar reason, though was last 0.02% higher at $0.6591 in Asia trade.
+The Canadian dollar stood at 1.3803 per U.S. dollar on Thursday, after having weakened to a more than four-month low in the previous session following the decision.
+The Australian dollar was likewise kept under pressure for a similar reason, though was last 0.03% higher at $0.6609.

 Reserve Bank of Australia Governor Philip Lowe on Wednesday said the central bank was closer to pausing on rate hikes and suggested a halt could come as soon as April.
 "Lowe seemed open to a growing divergence in the path of monetary policy between Australia and the U.S.," said Belinda Allen, senior economist at Commonwealth Bank of Australia.